ani2fun/note-book/src/infrastructure/k3s/k3s-installation.md

 connects to a server, it checks whether the hostname or IP address it’s connecting to matches any of the SANs in the server’s certificate.
 If it doesn’t match, the connection is not considered secure.

-**Why --tls-san=*.example.com is Not Ideal**
+**Why --tls-san=*.kakde.eu is Not Ideal**

-- Wildcard SAN Limitation: Including `--tls-san=*.example.com` might seem like it covers all subdomains, but it does not directly provide the precision needed for the API server.
+- Wildcard SAN Limitation: Including `--tls-san=*.kakde.eu` might seem like it covers all subdomains, but it does not directly provide the precision needed for the API server.
 The API server needs to match the exact hostname or IP being accessed.
-- Client Connections: When clients (e.g., kubectl) connect to api.example.com, they expect the certificate to have that specific hostname in the SANs, not a wildcard.
+- Client Connections: When clients (e.g., kubectl) connect to api.kakde.eu, they expect the certificate to have that specific hostname in the SANs, not a wildcard.

 **Why are TLS SANs ?**

-With cloud-vm being the entry point for external traffic and handling a domain like example.com, TLS SANs ensure that:
+With cloud-vm being the entry point for external traffic and handling a domain like kakde.eu, TLS SANs ensure that:

-- Secure Access to Kubernetes API: If you plan to access the Kubernetes API externally using a domain name like api.example.com, this domain needs to be included in the SANs of the certificate used by the API server.
+- Secure Access to Kubernetes API: If you plan to access the Kubernetes API externally using a domain name like api.kakde.eu, this domain needs to be included in the SANs of the certificate used by the API server.
-- Multiple Access Points: If your API server is accessible via multiple IPs, hostnames, or domain names (e.g., api.example.com, 10.0.0.1, etc.), all these should be covered by the SANs.
+- Multiple Access Points: If your API server is accessible via multiple IPs, hostnames, or domain names (e.g., api.kakde.eu, 10.0.0.1, etc.), all these should be covered by the SANs.
 - Cert-Manager and Ingress: When Cert-Manager issues certificates for your services, it will create certificates with SANs that match the hostnames specified in your Ingress resources.